 Music thrived last year with Mrs Missin at the helm; the range and skill level displayed during the concerts was astonishing.
 Our musicians put on a busy programme of performances, from large-scale concerts in the Russell Hall to more intimate recitals in the beautiful surroundings of Peckover House.
 Catherine Missin (Music Scholar) and Abigail McGlone (Music Scholar) gained places with the National Schools Symphony Orchestra.
 Growing numbers of pupils in both the Prep and Senior School have taken up the opportunity for individual instrumental or singing lessons with our team of visiting music teachers.
 Each week, 150 individual lessons are delivered.
 The range of co-curricular ensembles continues to expand with Samba Band, Jazz Ensemble and Rock Choir now established.

-We have been incredibly fortunate to establish closer links with Studio 19 in King’s Lynn and Lois Slingsby, one of their experienced teachers, with an additional teacher apprentice now has a regular teaching everybody from Prep pupils to 6th Form.
-It has also been exciting to see some of our older pupils help with the teaching, building on their own experience for future life.
+We have been incredibly fortunate to establish closer links with Studio 19 in King’s Lynn and Lois Slingsby, one of their experienced teachers – with an additional teacher apprentice – now has a regular slot teaching everybody from Prep pupils to 6th Form.
+It has also been exciting to see some of our older pupils help with the teaching, expanding their own experience and broadening their skillset for the future.